Skip links

 5.1 Description and scope of data processing

 Each time you visit our website, our system automatically collects data and information from the computer system of the calling computer.
+The following data is collected:

 • Information about the browser type and version used